chamburr/wyvor/web/content/faq.md

 We support YouTube, SoundCloud, Bandcamp, Vimeo, Twitch streams, files and HTTP URLs.

 Why don't you support Spotify?
-Well, other bots which falsely claims to "support" Spotify only searches the track there, but actually plays from other platforms like YouTube.
+Well, other bots which falsely claim to "support" Spotify only searches the track there, but actually plays from other platforms like YouTube.
 For legal reasons, we cannot play tracks from Spotify.